 - 4 FINAL THOUGHTS ON BEST ITINERARY FOR INTERLAKEN IN 1 DAY

-Are you wondering about a perfect 1-day Interlaken itinerary?
-Then read it – this post will help you find out about what to do in one day in Interlaken.
+Are you wondering about the perfect 1-day Interlaken itinerary?
+Then read on – this post will help you find out about what to do in one day in Interlaken.

-Interlaken is the epitome of breathtaking scenery: The Swiss Alps are stunning, the (mountain) lakes are out of the world, the possibilities of activities are endless…
+Interlaken is the epitome of breathtaking scenery: The Swiss Alps are stunning, the (mountain) lakes are out of this world, the possibilities of activities are endless…

 There is the Jungfraujoch, Lauterbrunnen, Lake Brienz, Lake Thun, Sigriswil, St. Beatus Caves, Trift Bridge, and much, much more.
 So, how do you decide?
 While I cannot say this is the very best 1-day Interlaken itinerary for everyone out there, my suggestions here are based on a very special day I had.